PyCQA/isort/README.md

 Auto-comment import sections
 ======================

-Some projects prefer to have the sections of imports uniquely titled to aid in identifying the sections quickly when visually scanning. isort can automate this as well.
+Some projects prefer to have import sections uniquely titled to aid in identifying the sections quickly when visually scanning. isort can automate this as well.
 To do this simply set the import_heading_{section_name}
 setting for each section you wish to have auto commented - to the desired comment.